 3. This Model That 'Consumer Reports' Considers The Quietest Full-Size Dehumidifier

 This 60-pint dehumidifier was the only full-size dehumidifier to pass Consumer Reports noise test with "excellent" marks.
 The frost control allows you to use this at temperatures as low as 41 degrees.
 Let the device run to take out as much moisture as possible, or set the dehumidifier to bring your room to your desired humidity level anywhere between 35 and 85 percent.
 The automatic shutoff keeps the water bucket from overflowing and the memory IC will automatically restart it after a power outage.

 Eliminate moisture and bacteria from your small spaces with this compact dehumidifier.
 The 700-milliliter water tank will remove the mugginess from any closet or enclosed space of up to 20 square meters.
 It's also energy efficient so your air will be cleaner and your electric bill won't get too much bigger.
-According to one verified user "It is so whisper quiet you wonder if it’s even running."
+As for sound, it's produces 33 decibels which is quieter than your average library.

 You won't find a quieter dehumidifier than this one because it makes literally no sound!
 This non-toxic, renewable silica gel filled appliance clears 333 square feet of air and doesn't use any batteries or cords.
 When the gel becomes saturated with water every two weeks or so, you can plug it in to renew the drying materials.
 Once it's "charged," throw the dehumidifier back in your damp locale.
 It's reusable for up to ten years and costs well under $20, so it's pretty much a steal.